MicrosoftDocs/sql-docs/docs/reporting-services/report-builder/hide-an-item-report-builder-and-ssrs.md

 ---
 # Hide an item (Report Builder)

 In this article, learn how to set the visibility of a report item based on a report parameter or another expression in Report Builder.
 You can conditionally hide an item to improve the user experience.
 You can also design a report to allow the user to toggle report item visibility by selecting text boxes in the report.
-For more information, see [Add an expand or collapse action to an item (Report Builder)](../../reporting-services/report-design/add-an-expand-or-collapse-action-to-an-item-report-builder-and-ssrs.md).
+For more information, see [Add an expand or collapse action to a Report Builder paginated report](../../reporting-services/report-design/add-an-expand-or-collapse-action-to-an-item-report-builder-and-ssrs.md).

 The following sections describe how to show or hide a report item in a rendered report based on a constant or an expression.